mvolkmann/blog/src/flutter.md

 The {% aTargetBlank
 "https://api.flutter.dev/flutter/material/ListTile-class.html",
-"ListTile" %} widget renders a fixed-height row that contains text and optional leading and trailing icons.
+"ListTile" %} widget renders a fixed-height row that contains text and optional leading and trailing widgets that are typically icons.
+By default the text is left justified in the space that remains after the leading and trailing widgets take their space.
 It is frequently used inside a `List` widget.

 The most commonly used constructor arguments are summaried below: